 Grizzly bears in the North Cascades?
-Feds release draft plan to restore population
+Feds release plan to restore population

 Without intervention, the animals could disappear.
 Individual bears are increasingly isolated and have limited opportunity to breed, the agencies said.

-An estimated 50,000 Grizzlies once roamed much of North America.
-Most were killed off by hunters in the 19th and early 20th centuries and they now occupy only about 2 percent of their original range across the Lower 48 states.
+An estimated 50,000 grizzlies once roamed much of North America.
+Most were killed off by hunters in the 19th and early 20th centuries, and they now occupy about 2 percent of their original range across the Lower 48 states.

 They were listed as threatened under the Endangered Species Act in 1975.
 And in the North Cascades, the population is estimated to be fewer than 20 animals, according to Fish and Wildlife Service.